 My name is Umar Salim and I am a recent graduate from the University of Surrey with a master’s degree in Information Security.
 Prior to this, I was studying towards my graduate degree in Computer Science at Brunel University.

-I started this blog approximately 10 years ago when I was 16 years old to document my thoughts on technology and share information for other technology enthusiasts.
-I was very hesitant to keep posts online from such a long time ago but I believe it is important to show my journey even if this means keeping posts online that I find embarrassing.
+I started this blog approximately 10 years ago when I was 16 years old to document my thoughts on technology and share information with other technology enthusiasts.
+I was very hesitant to keep posts online from such a long time ago but I believe it is important to share my journey even if this means keeping posts online that I find embarrassing 🙂

-I have since been working within the Identity and Access Management field and have gained a deep understanding of the subject matter working with software such as Sailpoint IdentityIQ and Broadcom’s Privileged Access Management.
+Shortly after graduation, I started working at Visa as a cyber security software engineer within the Identity and Access Management field and gained a deep understanding of the subject matter by working with software such as Sailpoint IdentityIQ and Broadcom’s Privileged Access Management.

 I have since been working in the web3 space in a variety of areas such as Development Operations (DevOps), and leading projects as a project lead.
 I am currently developing decentralised finance (DeFi) applications within the space with a heavy focus on backend and smart contract development.